-Mono Hots Springs is located in the Sierra National Forest, northeast of Fresno.
-If you are looking for an amazing wilderness experience with some of the comforts of home then Mono Hot Springs Resort is defiantly worth checking out.
+Mono Hot Springs is located in the Sierra National Forest, northeast of Fresno.
+If you are looking for an amazing wilderness experience with some of the comforts of home, then Mono Hot Springs Resort is well worth checking out.

-With the completion of the Kaiser Pass Road in 1927 visitors were able to venture into to the area.
-They came for the fishing, scenery and to soak in the numerous hot mineral pools along the San Joaquin River.
+With the completion of the Kaiser Pass Road in 1927, visitors could venture into the area.
+They came for the fishing, scenery and soak in the numerous hot mineral pools along the San Joaquin River.

-Construction of Mono Hot Springs Resort started in 1935 with a general store and some rustic cabins.
-Today several of the original cabins, tent cabins and one room camping cabins.
+Construction of the Resort started in 1935 with a general store and some rustic cabins.
+Today several of the original cabins, tent cabins, and one-room camping cabins.

 Mono Hot Springs Mineral Water

 Mono Hot Springs Resort has a bathhouse where you can soak in tubs along with an outdoor spa with an amazing view of the mountains.
 There are several hot pools in the area for those looking for a more primitive soak, some being clothing optional.
 Ask at the resort for directions to some of the more remote hot springs.